8 great LGBTQ+ horror films to watch

-Great LGBTQ+ horror media has become more visible than ever, so here are the best scary films to watch this Halloween.
+Great LGBTQ+ horror media has become more visible than ever, so here are the best scary films to watch this Pride Month or next Halloween.

 Horror movies and the LGBTQ+ community have a… complicated history, to say the least.
 There’s the killing of queer characters and the queer-coding of monsters, but there’s also the films that explore how homophobia is itself a horrifying thing.
 Since the LGBTQ+ community can be unjustly deemed unnatural or immoral, it’s easy to be fascinated with a genre that explores those very things.

-There are a number of horror films that explore LGBTQ+ themes, so we’ve picked out some of the best for you to add to you watch list this Halloween.
+There are a number of horror films that explore LGBTQ+ themes, so we’ve picked out some of the best for you to add to you watch list.
+Read on below, and beware!

 The Rocky Horror Picture Show (1975)